An Introduction to String Newton-Cartan Holography and Integrability: -brane Newton-Cartan holographies

 To establish holography, one expects to match $G_{asym}$ with $G_{gauge}$.
 Formally, this requires a near-boundary expansion of all fields, together with appropriate boundary conditions, which has not been done yet.
 As a first analysis, one could try to evaluate $G_{bulk}$ at the boundary.
 However, the bulk Killing vectors in \cite{Lambert:2024uue} are given in a set of coordinates that does not highlight the boundary structure and, for this reason, it is difficult to say how the bulk Killing vectors will act at the boundary.
 Assuming that the ``physical'' part of $G_{bulk}$ continues to be a symmetry at the boundary, one would still need to discuss whether there is any symmetry enhancement.
 This enhancement may come from symmetries of the metric structure which are not symmetries of the $p$-forms in the bulk, but they become at the boundary.
 In a heuristic way, in \cite{Lambert:2024uue} it is argued that this will not be the case.
 Another possibility of such enhancement is given by novel transformations of the near-boundary metric and $p$-forms.
 This also might not be the case, as the dual theory is defined in three dimensions, whereas an enhancement is typically expected from a boundary theory in two dimensions.

-Finally, we point out that in this M-theory holography example the symmetry matching between $G_{asym}$ and $G_{gauge}$ involves only the \emph{physical} symmetries, i.e. the ones with non-vanishing Noether charge.
-Instead, the symmetry matching in the GGK/GYM holography discussed in section \ref{sec:consistency_conditions} holds without having to compute the Noether charges, since there is already a one-to-one map between the symmetry generators.
+Finally, we point out that in this M-theory holography example the symmetry matching between $G_{asym}$ and $G_{gauge}$ involves only the \emph{physical} symmetries, i.e. the ones with non-vanishing Noether charge, and the one preserving a scalar field VEV.
+Instead, the symmetry matching in the GGK/GYM holography discussed in section \ref{sec:consistency_conditions} holds without these extra restrictions.
 A difference between the two cases is also on the presence of Lagrange multipliers, which might be responsible for the presence of unphysical symmetries.